Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### appendVisitorInfoForURL <a id="appendToUrl-js"></a>

-This `appendVisitorInfoForURL()` API appends Adobe visitor information to the query component of the given URL.
+This API appends Adobe visitor information to the query component of the specified URL.

-If the given url is nil or empty, it is returned as is.
-Otherwise, the following information is added to the query component of the given URL.
+If the specified URL is nil or empty, it is returned as is.
+Otherwise, the following information is added to the query component of the specified URL.

 * The `adobe_mc` attribute is a URL encoded list that contains:
   * `MCMID` - Experience Cloud ID \(ECID\)